-AssistanceService: The assistance normally available on the service - can overridden on individual journeys (+TXC v2.5) See later below.
+- AssistanceService: The assistance normally available on the service can be overridden on individual journeys (+TXC v2.5).
+See later below. - ServiceFacilitySet.
+The facilities normally available on the service can be overridden on individual journeys (+TXC v2.5).
+See later below.